eerimoq/moblin/README.rst

   - Random.
 A single effect that applies a random effect.

   - Triple.
 Show center of image three times.
+Experimental.

 - Torch.